Swathi Kiranam

 Swathi Kiranam is a 1992 Telugu-language musical drama film directed by K. Viswanath.
-Produced by V. Madhusudhana Rao, the film starred Mammootty in his Telugu debut, Master Manjunath ,and Radhika, along with Achyuth, Jayanthi, Sakshi Ranga Rao, Dubbing Janaki and Dharmavarapu Subramanyam in supporting roles.
+Produced by V. Madhusudhana Rao, the film starred Mammootty in his Telugu debut, Master Manjunath, and Radhika, along with Achyuth, Jayanthi, Sakshi Ranga Rao, Dubbing Janaki and Dharmavarapu Subramanyam in supporting roles.
 The film is about an egotistical music teacher envious of the immense talent of his prodigious young disciple, and depicts their tumultuous relationship.

 Swathi Kiranam was featured in the Indian panorama section of the 24th IFFI, the Asia Pacific Film Festival, the Moscow Film Festival and the AISFM Film Festival.
-The film has garnered the National Film Award for Best Female Playback Singer, Filmfare Award for Best Music Direction and the Akkineni Award for Best Home-viewing Feature Film.
+The film has garnered the National Film Award for Best Female Playback Singer, Filmfare Award for Best Music Direction and the Nandi Award for Best Home-viewing Feature Film.
 Over the years, the film has accumulated a cult following for its music, and lyrics.
 The lyrics were penned by Vennelakanti, Sirivennela Seetarama Sastry, C. Narayana Reddy, and Madugula Nagaphani Sarma.

 Plot

-A shabby old man, living as a recluse near a famous temple in Tapeswaram, is haunted by apparitions of a young boy singing.
-He ventures out into the village, only to be caught by shepherds who believe him to be a thief.
-When they hand him over to the police, Inspector Radhakrishna identifies him as a once-famed musician, Anantha Rama Sharma, hailed as the Sangeeta Samrat (Emperor of Music), who has been missing for four years.
-Radhakrishna informs his aunt, who teaches music in their native village.
-Sharma's past is then narrated through a flashback.
+In Tapeswaram, a disheveled old man lives as a recluse near a local temple, perpetually haunted by the apparitions of a young boy singing.
+When he wanders into a nearby village, local shepherds mistake him for a thief and hand him over to the police.
+Inspector Radhakrishna recognizes the man as Anantha Rama Sharma, a once-celebrated Carnatic music maestro hailed as Sangeeta Samrat (Emperor of Music), who had mysteriously vanished four years prior.
+Radhakrishna alerts his aunt, a music teacher from their native village, and Sharma's past is subsequently detailed through a flashback.